 - any other things you want the popup to do (persuade the visitors, ask them questions, etc.).

-What should a high conversion popup window look like?
+How conversion popup window looks like?

 Each popup should include several essential elements, ensuring it has the best influence on your website’s visitor as soon as he tries to leave.
 The following elements are necessary to involve and convert a client.
 Let’s look at each of them precisely.

 An offer is the most important element of a popup.
 Here are some of the examples which work well in exit popups.

 - gifts and free downloads (the word “free” always works well);

 - information that the visitor will not find anywhere else.

 In short words, the popup should offer your visitors something valuable and be simple.